2008 United States House of Representatives elections in Louisiana: District 4

 The election was held on December 6, 2008.
 Incumbent Jim McCrery retired, making this an open seat.
 The district contains northwestern Louisiana, including the cities of Shreveport, DeRidder, and Natchitoches.
 The district usually, but not reliably, votes Republican.
 Bill Clinton won it comfortably in 1996.
 CQ Politics forecast of the race was "No Clear Favorite".

-The Republican nominee was physician John Fleming (campaign website) of Minden, the seat of Webster Parish.
-Fleming, a former Webster Parish coroner and a businessman defeated trucking company executive Chris Gorman in the Republican runoff primary held on November 4.

-The Democratic candidate was Caddo Parish District Attorney Paul Carmouche (campaign website), who defeated African American attorney Willie Banks, Jr., in his party runoff on November 4.
-Republican candidate Jeff Thompson, despite being endorsed by Jim McCrery, was defeated in the first Republican primary, as were Democratic candidates Artis Cash and John Milkovich, later elected to the Louisiana State Senate.
-Patti Cox, local party organizer and environmental consultant and a 2006 candidate against McCrery, did not enter the 2008 race.
+In the Democratic primary, Caddo Parish District Attorney Paul Carmouche won the Democratic primary after defeating attorney Willie Banks in a runoff election.
+Former Webster Parish Coroner John Fleming won the Republican primary over trucking company executive Chris Gorman, whom he defeated in the runoff, and Jeff Thompson, who was endorsed by McCrery.
+Fleming ultimately defeated Carmouche by a narrow margin.